hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 </p>

 The gene 4933434E20Rik shows us most clearly the importance of biological replicates in experimental design.
-We can clearly see in the pseudobulked expression, that this one cold7 replicate that has much higher expression for this gene as compared to the other replicates.
+We can clearly see in the pseudobulked expression that one cold7 replicate has much higher expression for this gene as compared to the other replicates.
 This could potentially be a result of technical variation rather than biological shifts.
 In this case, being able to account for the variability among biological replicates would enhance the accuracy of these results.

 To continue assessing the difference, we can look at the top DESeq2 genes: